openflighthpc/retype-documentation/Retype_Documentation/cluster_build_methods/get_flight_solo/import_solo_azure.md

 ## Changing regions

-The storage blob will be placed in the region of the storage account and container it is placed in, and will need to be created into a resource group with the same region.
+The storage blob will be placed in the region of the storage account and container it is created in, and an image made from it must go into a resource group with the same region.

-In case this needs to be changed afterward:
+In case this region is the wrong one, it can be changed after the image is created:

-1. Install the Azure CLI image copy extension
+1. Install the Azure CLI image copy extension.
 ```
 az extension add --name image-copy-extension
 ```